yunshengtw/scftl/ARTIFACT.md

 ### OS requirement

 * Most recent Linux distributions should work.
-We have tested on Ubuntu 18.04 and NixOS.
+We have tested on Ubuntu 18.04 and NixOS 20.03.

-Although we provide a Docker image, the last part (running experiments on SCFTL) will **NOT** work on Windows or Mac even with *Docker Desktop for Windows* or *Docker Desktop for Mac* because it requires the host OS to expose the KVM interface.
+Although we provide a Docker image, the last part (running experiments on SCFTL) will **NOT** work on Windows or Mac even with *Docker Desktop for Windows* or *Docker Desktop for Mac*.
+The reason is that the last part requires the host OS to expose the KVM interface.

 ### Hardware requirement